krain11235/deep-learning-challenge/README.md

 ### Step 4: Write a Report on the Neural Network Model
 For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists and images to support your answers, address the following questions:

-Data Preprocessing

 What variable(s) are the target(s) for your model?
 The target variable was "IS_SUCCESSFUL" What variable(s) are the features for your model?
 The feature variables were everything else after EIN was removed.
 What variable(s) should be removed from the input data because they are neither targets nor features?
 EIN and NAME were removed at first